Asymmetric Matters from a Dark First-Order Phase Transition: Dark-Sector Baryogenesis

-Acoustic sound waves and magnetohydrodynamic turbulence generated in the aftermath of a first-order phase transition will generically produce a gravitational wave signal with a characteristic spectrum determined by the rate and energy release of the phase transition.
-With the advent of gravitational wave astronomy, gravitational wave signals from dark phase transitions have become a subject of considerable interest; see {\it e.g.}~\cite{Grojean:2006bp,Schwaller:2015tja,Caprini:2015zlo,Caprini:2019egz}.
-The spectrum of the gravitational waves from this model could likely fall in the detection range of future gravitational wave observatories such as LISA, BBO, and DECIGO.
+The aftermath of the dark first-order phase transition will produce a gravitational wave signal that could fall in the detection range of future gravitational wave observatories such as LISA, BBO, and DECIGO.
 Because the spectrum is generic and our model space is so unconstrained, we will not perform an in-depth investigation of gravitational wave signals here; see \cite{Hall:2019ank} for the expected spectrum.